certtools/intelmq/docs/user/bots.md

 (optional, string) Name of the table.
 Defaults to `contacts`.

-*PostgreSQL specific parameters*
+*Database server (i.e. not SQLite) specific parameters*

 **`host`**

-(optional, string) Hostname of the PostgreSQL server.
+(optional, string) Hostname of the database server.
 Defaults to `localhost`.

 **`port`**

-(optional, integer) Port of the PostgreSQL server.
-Defaults to 5432.
+(optional, integer) Port of the database server.
+Defaults to 5432 (which is the default for PostgreSQL).

 **`user`**

-(optional, string) Username for accessing PostgreSQL.
+(optional, string) Username for accessing the database server.
 Defaults to `intelmq`.

 **`password`**

-(optional, string) Password for accessing PostgreSQL.
+(optional, string) Password for accessing the database server.
 Defaults to ?.

+*PostgreSQL specific parameters*

 **`sslmode`**